indigotree/www-bagnallcentre-com/content/whats-on/mindfulness-for-adults-a-free-taster-for-school-staff.md

 4.30-5.30pm, Tuesday 26th June

-For any enquiries or to book your place please contact Mary Louise on 07740 369806 or email wellbeing@goodtobe.co.uk
+For any enquiries or to book your place please contact Mary Louise on [07740 369806](tel:07740369806) or email <mailto:wellbeing@goodtobe.co.uk>